openmsr/opensim/README.md

 ```
 # Malten Salt Reactor Experiment (MSRE) example
-Will run msre.h5m geometry file, with 100000 particles and 100 batches.
+Runs msre.h5m mesh file with 100000 neutrons particles and 100 batches.
 Coredim takes the
 dimension of the reactor vessel for initializing neutron distribution.
 Providing plotgeom argument
 will plot the geometry on xy,yz,zx planes (by deafult) during "run" mode.
 The MSRE defautl material data are passed.
 Meshscores argument will score provided tallies on the default planes.